 Terrorism and money laundering are a challenge to modern societies.
-Terrorism may produce direct costs (the terrorist attacks) and indirect costs, the reaction of economic agents to the threat of terrorism and to money laundering.
-(Krieger and Meierrieks, 2011, p.
-20-21).
-We have focused this paper in the indirect costs of these crimes and how the governments fight against this delinquency with preventive and repressive measures.
-So, we argued that the preventive measures are more effective that repressive measures to fight against these types of crimes.

-The governments may create instruments to prosecute the financial funds of these terrorist groups.
+Terrorism may produce direct costs (the terrorist attacks) and indirect costs, the reaction of economic agents to the threat of terrorism and to money laundering. ??
+The different is the purpose of money laundering and financing of terrorism, so, this difference [20][21].
+We have focused this paper in the indirect costs of these crimes and how the governments fight mechanisms to combat money laundering are equally against this delinquency with preventive and repressive measures.
+So, we argued that the preventive measures The governments may create instruments to prosecute the financial funds of these terrorist groups.
 We must put the start point of these legislations in the 11S.
 After these terrorist attacks several measures were introduced to fight against money laundering which were extended to face terrorist financing.
 However, as we have said in this paper, a simple analogy between money laundering and terrorist financing is a weak comparison.
 The aim of money laundering is to give appear legitimate to the money.
 Contrary to this, terrorist groups can be financed by legitimate or illegitimate sources but always the use of these funds will be criminal.
 For that, some authors say that terrorist financing is "money laundering reverse".
 Should be terrorist financing and money laundering be regulated together on preventive measures?
 The finance of terrorism (and considering the role of money laundering in this process) must be fight since the point of view of preventive legislations, interrupting the flows of money.
 This preventive policy tries to make terrorism more difficult and expensive and thus less likely.
 The problem of these preventive methods is that nowadays there are terrorist groups that only need a small budget for their criminal purposes.
 This movement of funds can be less easily detected by money laundering prosecutors.
 So, we think that, with the preventive legislation that exist nowadays to prosecute financing of terrorism and money laundering, we need to add new exclusive legislation to fight against financing of terrorism, because this crime have peculiarities that money laundering does not has.